-While some people believe that rope worms are intestinal parasites, the more plausible theory is that these “worms” are more likely strands of intestinal mucus.
+While some people believe that so-called “rope worms” are intestinal parasites, the more plausible theory is that these “worms” are more likely strands of intestinal mucus.

-The intestinal lining or mucus buildup theory is an alternative to the parasite theory of the rope worm.
-This theory claims that these long rope-like structures are simply shed pieces of intestinal mucus.
+The intestinal lining or mucus buildup theory claims that these long rope-like structures are simply shed pieces of intestinal mucus.

 Intestinal mucus is produced as a barrier to prevent harmful microorganisms from entering the bloodstream through the intestines.
 As with all cells in the body, these intestinal barrier cells routinely turn over and shed.

-During enemas and colon hydrotherapy sessions, some people experience a flushing of what is believed to be a buildup of mucus.
-This buildup of mucus, which is sometimes referred to as mucoid plaque, actually closely resembles what others believe is the human rope worm.
+During enemas and colon hydrotherapy sessions, some people experience a flushing of what’s believed to be a buildup of mucus.
+This buildup of mucus, which is sometimes referred to as mucoid plaque, actually closely resembles what others believe is the “rope worm.”

 There’s no definitive scientific proof that mucoid plaque buildup even exists.
 However, there’s even less scientific proof for the existence of the rope worm as an intestinal parasite.